marc-jones/phd_thesis/content/03_winter/02_global.md

 The equivalent time points being most highly correlated in the leaf suggests that the age of the leaf is having the largest effect on the transcriptome.
 That there is a time delay between the most highly correlated samples in the apex suggests that age does not influence the transcriptome in the apex as strongly as the leaf.
 Instead, the pattern of correlation coefficients suggests that developmental stage influences the transcriptome in the apex.
-This is seen most clearly at the final time point, which was sampled such that the two varieties were at a similar developmental stage.
+This is seen most clearly at the final time point, which was sampled such that the two varieties were at a similar developmental stage (BBCH stage 51[@lancashire_uniform_1991]).

 ### Conclusions